I understand how these patterns have been ways of coping with my fears.

 We cannot override the reactivity of fear through logic or willpower.
-When we experience a threat, our nervous system and brain bypass the more advanced, more mindful structures.
-The more primitive, more reactive structures take over for the emergency.
+When we experience a threat, our nervous system and brain bypass the more advanced, more mindful circuits.
+The more primitive, more reactive circuits take over for the emergency.

-Overriding this natural process can only be done by calming the nervous system in such a way that it’s able to get enough time for the mindful brain to be engaged.
-Then we can process information and realize that things are not as dangerous as it first seemed to be.
+Overriding this natural process can only be done by calming the nervous system so that it can get enough time for the mindful brain to be engaged.
+Then we can process information and realize that things are not as dangerous as they first seemed to be.
 And so we can de-escalate the activation.

-So what this step is about is understanding overwhelm, that is, understanding stress.
+So, this step is about understanding overwhelm, that is, understanding stress.

 Let’s talk a bit about traumatic stress.
-Here’s a well-known example of how people who suffer from traumatic stress can over-react to situations.
+Here’s a well-known example of how people who suffer from traumatic stress can overreact to situations.
 A vet, back from the battlefield, hears a loud noise.
 To most onlookers, it may be startling because it’s unexpected, but the shock of it dissolves quickly.
-To the traumatized vet, it triggers the sense of being in the battle zone, being shot at, or having a bomb explode nearby.
+Things are different for the traumatized vet.
+The noise triggers the sense of being in the battle zone, being shot at, or having a bomb explode nearby.
 To the vet, this is not just a thought or a metaphor.
 It is a virtual reality of the most convincing kind.
-The soldier, at this moment, is hijacked from present reality and re-lives the traumatic moment, in all its intensity.
+The soldier, at this moment, is hijacked from present reality and re-lives the traumatic moment in all its intensity.

 What it means to be triggered